Macronutrients: What They Are & How To Track Them

 Macronutrients tell a more detailed story about where these calories come from and what they do in the body once you’ve consumed them.
 For example, both a handful of almonds and a handful of candy might have the same number of calories — but if you were just counting calories, then both have the same impact or results for your body.

-Tracking macros is a tool that can help you understand how many nutrients you need to reach your health and fitness goals – but it shouldn’t restrict foods your body needs and you enjoy!
+If it’s not a behaviour you find triggering or harmful, tracking your macros might be a tool that can help you understand how many nutrients you need to support your health and fitness goals – but it shouldn’t be used to restrict the foods your body needs and take away from the joy of eating!

-Understanding macros is just one important part of developing healthy habits, allowing you to live a healthy life and support your fitness goals.
+Understanding macros better is just one way to help develop healthy habits, allowing you to lead a healthy life and support your fitness goals.

 * Disclaimer: This blog post is not intended to replace the advice of a medical professional.
 The above information should not be used to diagnose, treat, or prevent any disease or medical condition.
 Please consult your doctor before making any changes to your diet, sleep methods, daily activity, or fitness routine.
 Sweat assumes no responsibility for any personal injury or damage sustained by any recommendations, opinions, or advice given in this article.